zetxqx/gateway-api-inference-extension/docs/proposals/1816-inferenceomodelrewrite/README.md

 	//
 	RewriteConditionAccepted InferenceModelRewriteConditionType = "Accepted"

-	// RewriteReasonAccepted indicates the policy is valid, non-conflicting,
+	// RewriteReasonAccepted indicates the rewrite is valid, non-conflicting,
 	// and has been successfully applied to the inference pool.
 	RewriteReasonAccepted InferenceModelRewriteConditionReason = "Accepted"